This Donut Design is a Free Pattern that can be used to make toys, props, coasters, or even appliqué for other projects

 When finished, simply weave in the few ends that you still need to!

 I hope you enjoy this pattern and that it brings a smile to your face as a fun little project you can whip quickly.
 If you’d like to see new patterns, projects and news right away, be sure to sign up for my emails!
-As a bonus, you’ll get the downloadable version of this donut pattern right away.
-You can also pin this project for later or reach out to me with any feedback about the pattern.
-I love to hear from my readers!
+Plus, as a bonus for signing up you’ll immediately get my mini bundle of surprise patterns straight to your inbox!
+Become a Vault Member: The Crochet Maker’s Vault is my exclusive membership for crocheters which allows you to access ALL of my patterns in one place.

 Keep the crafting delightful,